 Subsidiaries are entities the Credit Union controls.
 The Credit Union has control when it has power over the entity and has the ability to use its power over the entity to affect returns.
-The subsidiary included in the consolidated financial statements is ZBC, which is 60% owned by the Credit Union and 40% owned by ZBH.
+The subsidiary included in the consolidated financial statements is ZBC, which is 100% owned by the Credit Union at December 31, 2016.